Sepsis: Source control

-Early goal directed therapy
+Early goal-directed therapy

 Early goal directed therapy (EGDT) is an approach to the management of severe sepsis during the initial 6 hours after diagnosis.
 It is a step-wise approach, with the physiologic goal of optimizing cardiac preload, afterload, and contractility.
 It includes giving early antibiotics.
 EGDT also involves monitoring of hemodynamic parameters and specific interventions to achieve key resuscitation targets which include maintaining a central venous pressure between 8–12 mmHg, a mean arterial pressure of between 65 and 90 mmHg, a central venous oxygen saturation (ScvO2) greater than 70% and a urine output of greater than 0.5 mL/kg/hour.
 The goal is to optimize oxygen delivery to tissues and achieve a balance between systemic oxygen delivery and demand.
 An appropriate decrease in serum lactate may be equivalent to ScvO2 and easier to obtain.

 In the original trial, early goal-directed therapy was found to reduce mortality from 46.5% to 30.5% in those with sepsis, and the Surviving Sepsis Campaign has been recommending its use.
 However, three more recent large randomized control trials (ProCESS, ARISE, and ProMISe), did not demonstrate a 90-day mortality benefit of early goal-directed therapy when compared to standard therapy in severe sepsis.
 It is likely that some parts of EGDT are more important than others.
-Following these trials the use of EGDT is still considered reasonable.
+Following these trials, the use of EGDT is still considered reasonable.

 Newborns

 Neonatal sepsis can be difficult to diagnose as newborns may be asymptomatic.
 If a newborn shows signs and symptoms suggestive of sepsis, antibiotics are immediately started and are either changed to target a specific organism identified by diagnostic testing or discontinued after an infectious cause for the symptoms has been ruled out.
 Despite early intervention, death occurs in 13% of children who develop septic shock, with the risk partly based on other health problems.
-Those without multiple organ system failures or who require only one inotropic agent mortality is low.
+For those without multiple organ system failures or who require only one inotropic agent, mortality is low.